Learn about the Mass Spectrometry Core Facility and our new lipidomics platform

 oligonucleotides, oligosaccharides and other small organic and inorganic

-a selected ion can be deduced from the fragments.
+a selected compound can be deduced from its fragments.
 This is particularly

 useful for peptide sequencing and post-translational modification mapping.

-The ESI-MS are equipped with HPLC systems which are used with reversed
+The electrospray ionization (ESI) instruments are equipped with HPLC systems which can be used with reversed

 is extremely useful for quantitation of known compounds and for the rapid

-screening of a mixture to identify the components of interest.
+screening of mixtures for profiling and to identify components of interest.
 We also

-perform proteolytic digestions of proteins, which can be further analyzed
+perform proteolytic digestions of proteins, which can be analyzed

-by HPLC, MS, LC/MS and MS/MS for peptide mapping and peptide sequencing.
+by HPLC, MS, LC/MS and LC/MS/MS for peptide mapping, peptide sequencing, and quantification.

 Equipment in the facility was purchased with funds from the University of Wisconsin, the National Institutes of Health (P50 GM64598, R33 DK070297),and the National Science Foundation (DBI-0520825, DBI-9977525)